 - 1. Listing Ammonia concentration are compared against the criteria in the U.S. EPA Aquatic Life Ambient Water Quality Criteria for Ammonia Freshwater 2013.
+The criteria are expressed as formulas and the allowed concentrations are dependent upon water temperature and pH.
+Salinity is also used as a variable when calculating criteria for marine waters (waters with a salinity of 0.5 parts per thousand and greater).
+When ammonia data is collected, temperature, pH and salinity data are also collected.
+Each ammonia concentration is compared against the ammonia toxicity criteria calculated using the temperature, pH and salinity data taken at the same time the ammonia sample was taken.
 Waterbodies are determined not to be supporting their use designation if any of the following occurs: - a.
 Ammonia concentrations exceed the chronic criteria more than once a year. - b.
-Ammonia concentrations exceed (2.5 x the chronic criteria) more than once in a 3-year period. - c.
+Ammonia concentrations exceed (2.5 x the chronic criteria) more than once in a 3-year period.

+- c.
 Ammonia concentrations exceed the acute criteria more than once in a 3-year period. - 2.
-Delisting A waterbody is eligible for delisting when the following conditions occur:

-- a.
-Ammonia concentrations exceed the chronic criteria less than once a year. - b.
+Delisting A waterbody is eligible for delisting when the following conditions occur: - a.
+Ammonia concentrations exceed the chronic criteria once a year or less - b.
 Ammonia concentrations exceed (2.5 x the chronic criteria) no more than once in a 3-year period. - c.
 Ammonia concentrations exceed the acute criteria no more than once in a 3-year period.